 Create a signature fundraising event for your organization that will wow your guests, and make loads of money!
 Follow my proven techniques in easy-to-follow steps.

-Plan your event to be a huge financial and PR success!
+Plan your event to be a huge success that meets your goals!

 You will learn: